Hilton Salt Lake City Center

 We invite your participation in a workshop that will result in a written plan in a Grand Challenges format, identifying emerging science questions, required workforce development and diversity, and needed instrumentation and facilities.
 This plan will inform a number of other national science planning initiatives scheduled to occur in 2010.
 We anticipate support from NSF, NASA and USGS for the workshop and particularly encourage broad participation in fundamental areas of geodesy as well as its applications, across the spectrum of techniques.

 We encourage all scientists interested in geodesy and its interdisciplinary geoscience applications to apply for the workshop.
-Visit the registration page for details on applying.
 Space is available for approximately 75 participants.
 Accepted applicants will receive an airfare allowance, one night hotel accommodations, airport transfers and meeting day meals.
 The application deadline is September 8, and successful applicants will be notified by September 14.

 Please view the Geodesy Community Workshop logistics and travel page for more information.